 Children and young adults under the age of 17 may not use Library facilities unless they are enrolled at GGC or accompanied by a parent or guardian at all times.
 Children and young adults under the age of 17 may not use Library computers unless they are enrolled at GGC, even if accompanied by a parent or guardian.
 Violations will be referred to Public Safety.

-Registered Student Organizations (RSOs) wishing to post materials in the Library must have flyers approved and stamped by the Office of Student Involvement with a date indicating final day of posting.
+Registered Student Organizations (RSOs) wishing to post materials in the Library must have flyers approved and stamped by Student Involvement with a date indicating final day of posting.
 The stamped copy of the flyer must be presented at the Circulation Desk before being posted to the bulletin board near the first floor elevators.
 Materials without stamps or posted outside of the approved area will be removed.

 Campus entities other than RSOs wishing to post or distribute materials in the Library must have them cleared by the Dean of Library Services.

 Selling, peddling and/or soliciting of services or materials of any kind is prohibited.
 Any violation under this entire solicitation statement may result in a trespass warning issued, and/or further judicial action may be pursued.

 Video recording and/or photo shoots in the Library are generally prohibited as they can be disruptive to the users.
 On an exceptional basis, with advanced approval by the Dean of Library Services, filming, video recording or photo shoots in the Library are permitted for college-related purposes and/or student projects.
-On a rare exceptional basis, with advanced approval of the Dean of Library Services and the GGC Office of Public Relations, outside entities may be granted permission to video record or conduct photo shoots.
+On a rare exceptional basis, with advanced approval of the Dean of Library Services and GGC Public Relations, outside entities may be granted permission to video record or conduct photo shoots.

 - A responsible party wanting to video record and/or photograph must contact the Dean of Library Services for approval at least two weeks before the proposed video recording/photo shoot date.